-The following table summarizes the attendance at Board and committee meetings held during 2022.
-The Board expects the directors to attend all meetings of the Board and Board committees upon which they serve, to come to such meetings fully prepared and to remain in attendance for the duration of the meetings.
+The following table summarizes the attendance at Board and committee meetings held during 2023.
+The Board expects the directors to attend all meetings of the Board and Board committees upon which they serve, to come to such meetings fully prepared and to remain in attendance for the duration of the meetings, however, our practice is that the directors attend all Board and committee meetings, regardless of the committees they serve.
 Consideration is given to the attendance record of directors in assessing the nominees for election as directors to ensure that directors are able to continue to devote sufficient time to the business and affairs of the Corporation.
 According to the Corporation's by-laws, the quorum for the transaction of business at any meeting of the Board is at least 50% of the directors.
-In 2022, a quorum was met at every Board meeting held.
+In 2023, a quorum was met at every Board meeting held.